tldr-pages/tldr/pages/common/kube-fzf.md

 # kube-fzf

 > Shell commands for command line fuzzy searching of Kubernetes Pods.
+> See also `kubectl` for related commands.

-- Get pod details (searching from current namespace):
+- Get pod details (from current namespace):

 `findpod`

-- Get pod details (searching from all namespaces):
+- Get pod details (from all namespaces):

 `findpod -a`